CFS-EAD/EAD_Network/README.md

 **Introduction**

 Networks enable the visualization and analysis of connections (relationships) between data points.
 Networks consist of two elements: vertices (or nodes) which represent objects or people within the network and their associated attributes, and edges (or links) representing the connection(s) between the vertices.
-Vertices are represented by a specified shape and edges are represented by lines extending from one vertex to another.
+Vertices are represented by a specified shape, and edges are represented by lines extending from one vertex to another.
 Networks can be applied to a wide variety of social, economic, and biological analyses to help understand relationship structures within a given context.

 **Description**